Skip to content

 Friends of Prints

 George Bellows (1882–1925) was a painter, illustrator, and printmaker.
-In celebration of the 100th anniversary of the artist’s passing on January 8, 1925, the Cincinnati Art Museum is recognizing a promised gift of 53 lithographs and drawings by the artist from Dr. James and Mrs. Lois Sanitato.
+The exhibition will commemorate the 100th anniversary of the artist’s passing and feature 55 lithographs and drawings gifted and lent by Dr. James and Mrs. Lois Sanitato.

 Bellows chose to leave his native Columbus, Ohio, and moved to New York in 1904 to become a professional artist.
 He enrolled in the New York School of Art where he became a student of Robert Henri (1865–1929).
 Henri encouraged his students to move beyond European traditions, to open their eyes to contemporary life and the transformation of the New York urban environment.